Molecular Genetics of an Imprinted Gene Cluster on Mouse Distal Chromosome 7

 Alternative long-range interactions between distal regulatory elements establish allele-specific expression at the Igf2/H19 locus.

-The Nctc1 gene lies downstream of H19 and encodes a long non-coding RNA that is transcribed across the muscle enhancer element (ME in Figure 2), which is shared by Igf2 and H19.
+The Nctc1 gene lies downstream of H19 and encodes a spliced, polyadenylated long noncoding RNA (lncRNA), which is transcribed across the muscle enhancer element (ME in Figure 2), which is shared by Igf2 and H19.
 Nctc1 expression depends on this enhancer element.
-Concordantly, the shared enhancer interacts with the Nctc1 promoter just as it interacts with the maternal H19 and the paternal Igf2 promoters.
+Concordantly, the shared enhancer interacts with the Nctc1 promoter, just as it interacts with the maternal H19 and paternal Igf2 promoters.
 We showed that all three co-regulated promoters (Igf2, H19, and Nctc1) also physically interact with each other in a manner that depends on their interactions with the shared enhancer.
 Thus, enhancer interactions with one promoter do not preclude interactions with another promoter.
-Moreover, we demonstrated that these promoter-promoter interactions are regulatory, and they explain the developmentally regulated imprinting of Nctc1 transcription.
-Taken together, our results demonstrate the importance of long-range enhancer-promoter and promoter-promoter interactions in physically organizing the genome and establishing the gene expression patterns that are crucial for normal mammalian development (References 1 and 2).
+Moreover, we demonstrated that such promoter-promoter interactions are regulatory; they explain the developmentally regulated imprinting of Nctc1 transcription.
+Taken together, our results demonstrate the importance of long-range enhancer-promoter and promoter-promoter interactions in physically organizing the genome and establishing the gene expression patterns that are crucial for normal mammalian development.

 Molecular mechanisms for tissue-specific promoter activation by distal enhancers